 Overview of the NIST Cloud Computing Reference Model

-The NIST reference model for cloud computing serves as a blueprint to guide stakeholders—including cloud consumers, providers, and auditors—in understanding how cloud environments function.
+The NIST reference model for cloud computing service is a blueprint to guide stakeholders—including cloud consumers, providers, and auditors—in understanding how cloud environments function.
 It outlines key roles, relationships, and standards needed to ensure secure, efficient, and interoperable cloud services.
 The framework also acts as a common language for discussing and managing cloud computing systems.

 Key Components of NIST Cloud Computing Architecture